100devs/todo-mvc-auth-local/README.md

 # Objectives

-- It's a beginner level project created to expand our exsiting login functionality on our MVC class and practice working on a new codebase together.
+- It's a beginner level project created to expand our existing login functionality on our MVC class and practice working on a new codebase together.

 ---